Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### 2019.11.__ - Version 3.7
+#### 2019.11.01 - Version 3.7

 - Update current day highlighting when passing midnight.
-- Fix first day of month label not highlighted like other days.
+- Fix first day of month not highlighted like other days.
 - Fix sun rise and set on the first day of daylight saving time that was shifted by one day in the previous version.
 - Fix the reminder that sometimes does not work anymore after a while if screensaver or fullscreen mode has been detected.
-- Some code refactorings.
+- Code refactoring.

 #### 2019.10.21 - Version 3.6